zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 # Part II IMU Integration and Closed-Loop Control

-A **MPU6050** IMU (3-axis accelerometer + 3-axis gyroscope) was integrated to the modified Kilobot morphologies and was interfaced through **I2C** to communicate with the modified Kilobot morphologies.
+A **MPU6050 IMU** (3-axis accelerometer + 3-axis gyroscope) was integrated into the morphologically modified Kilobot and interfaced via **I2C communication**.

 ![Kilobot Morphologies 2](media/IMG_20190726_204156.jpg)

-An **IMU-based feedback loop** for heading control was implemented so that the robot could maintain a straighter trajectory from its initial heading.
+An **IMU-based feedback loop** for heading control was implemented, enabling the robot to maintain a straighter trajectory from its initial heading.

 The PID-based control strategy enabled: